johnpolacek/team-health-checker/README.md

 The ability to build isomorphic (~aka universal) web apps is that the same React and JS code can run on the client and the server.

-The benefit here is that you can get a fast page load on that first visit, where, just like on a traditional server-side web architecutre, server sends just what is needed to the client, the initial minified render of the page, inlining critical styles and the app bundle.
-From there the client takes over, providing the faster rendering experience you can get from a single-page app.
+The benefit here is that you can get a fast page load on that first visit, where, just like on a traditional server-side web architecture, the server sends just what is needed to the client, the initial minified render of the page, inlining critical styles and the app bundle.
+From there the client takes over, providing the faster rendering experience you can get from a single-page app when navigating between views.

 #### Next.js

-With Next.js, for each route in the app, we load the necessary data for its inital component tree and render the page server-side to send to the browser, and then our client-side React app will get its initial state and handle the rest from there.
+With [Next.js](https://nextjs.org/), for each route in the app, we load the necessary data for its inital component tree and render the page server-side to send to the browser, and then our client-side React app will get its initial state and handle the rest from there.

 ### Apollo and GraphQL